larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 ![Switch Book Cover]({{ site.url }}/public/switch.jpg){:class="book-images"}

-The Heath brother's aim for the book: to produce a methodology for how to make change happen.
+The aim of the book: to produce a methodology for how to make change happen in the world.

+Analogy of a rider on an elephant trying to move in a direction. (towards change)
 Rider: rational brain.
 Elephant: emotional brain.

 To make someone change: You must reach both Rider and Elephant.

 ## Direct the Rider

 ### Find the Bright Spots
-Normally: Rider has a problem-seeking mindset:
-"What's broken, and how do we fix it?"
+Normally: Rider has a problem-seeking mindset: "What's broken, and how do we fix it?"

 Instead: Search for successful efforts, worth emulating.